JuhiPathak23/JuhiPathak23/README.md

 - 📝 I like to write articles on <a href="https://medium.com/@juhipathak23](https://medium.com/@juhipathak23">Medium</a>

-- 💬 Ask me about **Full Stack Development, AIML, Graphic Designing**
+- 💬 Ask me about **Full Stack Development, AIML, Graphic Designing and Books**

 - 📫 How to reach me: **pathakkakul@gmail.com**